rbr8791/applevalapi/README.md

 * Use git and do small commits to facilitate the evaluation of progress.
 * Include a *readme.md* file with instructions on how to setup your project locally to test it.
 (This is super important, if we cannot install it and run it easily we cannot evaluate it)
 * Upload your solution to your GitHub account and share a link with your evaluator
-* The test has been designed with enough time to do a good job, so don’t cut any corners, take your time and watch for quality
+* The test has been designed with enough time to do a good job, so donï¿½t cut any corners, take your time and watch for quality

 ### Description